OmesDev/omes_traffic/README.md

 - Using ox_lib by Overextended team

 ## License

-This resource is released under the MIT License.
-See LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0.
+You are free to use and modify the script, but you cannot sell or monetize it.
+Read more about the license [here](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Support